-The direct interoffice connection increases speed and reliability.
-But MPLS provides less protection than broadband bonding because it still shepherds data along just one connection.
+The direct interoffice connection increases speed and reliability and also provides more protection than MPLS because MPLS still shepherds data along just one connection.
 Broadband bonding spreads risk among several lines.

-Here is more about the story that discusses cost effective alternative to MPLS.
+Here is more about the story that discusses Broadband Bonding as a cost-effective alternative to MPLS.

 Cahit Akin, CEO, Mushroom Networks, Inc.